jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 const data = useLoaderData() as string;
 ```

 If you do not type `useLoaderData, its default type is `any`, so you can just cast that to whatever you want.
-This means that the following scenario won't report type errors, and it would just crash during runtime.
+This means that the following scenario won't report type errors and would just crash during runtime.

 ```tsx:app/routes/index.tsx
 export function loader(): string {